STAMP DUTY: GOING, GOING…

 Some warn that the reduced stamp duty tax will not be passed on, as sellers push prices to cover their own stamp duty on property over £500,000.
 In short, the young are paying above the odds.
 Some expect prices to fall as demand slows in April next year when the stamp duty break ends.
 Then there is Brexit, which is now a sub-heading of the national conscience, but it would appear that the Government have little real idea if agreement can be reached.

-This might prompt a reduction in prices (nobody knows) but this tends to happen when a tax advantage ends and a recession is happening.
+This might prompt a reduction in prices (nobody knows) which tends to happen when a tax advantage ends and a recession is happening.
 So those thinking of buying this autumn or winter that are looking at property priced under £500,000 face the increased risk of buying at a peak value and a collapse.
 They have to counter this with the benefit of stamp duty savings.
-A property valued at say £400,000 there currently has no stamp duty, from April such a sale price would result in £10,000 of Stamp Duty.
-That said, £10,000 is only 2.5% of the purchase price it would not be inconceivable to see prices fall by 15% (£60,000 in our example).
+A property valued at say £400,000 currently has no stamp duty, from April such a sale price would result in £10,000 of Stamp Duty.
+That said, £10,000 is only 2.5% of the purchase price (£400,000) it would not be inconceivable to see prices fall by 15% (£60,000 in our example).
 This may wipe out your deposit and possibly mean that you have negative equity.

 THE THING IS – WE DO FORGET